aganrustemi-cyb/cyber-soc-lab/LAB-SETUP.md

 ### Configuration And Installation
--Downloaded the opnsense.b2 file directly from opnsense.org -Installed bunzip2 on my Windows main machine and extracted the opnsense b2 file -Created a new machine with FreeBD12 and two network Adapters.
+-Downloaded the opnsense.b2 file directly from opnsense.org

+-Installed bunzip2 on my Windows main machine and extracted the opnsense b2 file

+-Created a new machine with FreeBD12 and two network Adapters.
 First adapter acting as WAN (My NAT) and the second adapter acting as LAN (VM2) same subnet as my Kali Attack machine.

 -Assigned interfaces WAN to em0 and LAN to em1 accordingly

 <img width="101" height="44" alt="NVIDIA_Overlay_B0rqavcjFL" src="https://github.com/user-attachments/assets/578aefe8-8a8d-4aa2-a149-388b82beb129" />

--[Set the LAN IPv4 adress on my subnet with 24 bit count, of course.
+-Set the LAN IPv4 adress on my subnet with 24 bit count, of course.
 No IPv6 at the moment]

  <img width="572" height="371" alt="NVIDIA_Overlay_s5vwOOtNx4" src="https://github.com/user-attachments/assets/9ffb5f53-c739-432e-b7ff-33a1bc14c3e5" />

 -Updated OPNsense firmware, installed the vmware-tools plugin -Configured and enabled Netmap(IPS) like this:

 <img width="679" height="525" alt="NVIDIA_Overlay_6wqhzsvUgW" src="https://github.com/user-attachments/assets/b653e122-a8f3-44d5-bf0d-103c9d61e826" />

  Note: Using Hyperscan for better performance, and enabling it only on my LAN for now.

 -Enabling Secure Shell and permitting default root and password since it cant be accessed from WAN right now, in a real environment this would be set up differently

 <img width="671" height="523" alt="NVIDIA_Overlay_aj2EmKWc1m" src="https://github.com/user-attachments/assets/ca7d4dc5-05a1-4a1e-af1e-f8977a492079" />

 ### Adding Custom IPS Rules